-A small number of scripts including Cambridge Technicals are marked traditionally, by hand.
+A small number of scripts are still marked traditionally, by hand.

-For more information on how scripts are marked, and the checks we carry out, see our All about marking page.
+For more information on how scripts are marked, and the checks we carry out, see all about marking.

 We’ve also produced six factsheets which explain the key stages involved in examining and marking GCSEs and A Levels.
-You can view and download these from our Explaining examining page.
+You can view and download these from explaining examining.